bu6ido/blog-frontend/README.md

 </p>

 ## This is the Frontend module
 This is the Frontend module.
-You can check the Backend module of this application: <a href="https://github.com/bu6ido/blog-backend" alt="Backend module">https://github.com/bu6ido/blog-backend</a>
+You can check the Backend module of this application: [https://github.com/bu6ido/blog-backend](https://github.com/bu6ido/blog-backend)

 ## Introduction